SpectralStandard¶

 NaNs are dropped.

-Parameters:
+- Parameters:

-filenamestring
+- filenamestring

 The name of the file.
-See from_file for details.
+See

-wave_unit, flux_unitstr or Unit, optional
+for details.- wave_unit, flux_unitstr or

-Wavelength and flux units in the file.
+, optional Wavelength and flux units in the file.

-cachebool, optional
+- cachebool, optional

-If True, cache the contents of URLs.
+, cache the contents of URLs.- **kwargs

 Passed to object initialization.

-observe(wfb, unit=None, interpolate=False, **kwargs)[source]
+- observe(wfb, unit=None, interpolate=False, **kwargs)[source]¶

 Observe as through filters or spectrometer.